-- \ The address for each of the Fund's disinterested Directors is c/o AllianceBernstein L.P., Attention: Legal & Compliance Department-Mutual Fund Legal, 1345 Avenue of the Americas, New York, NY 10105. - \\ There is no stated term of office for the Fund's Directors. - \\\ The information above includes each Director's principal occupation during the last five years and other information relating to the experience, attributes and skills relevant to each Director's qualifications to serve as a Director, which led to the conclusion that each Director should serve as a Director for the Fund. - # Mr. Keith is an "interested person" of the Fund, as defined in the 1940 Act, due to his position as a Senior Vice President of the Adviser.
-He is expected to retire as President, Chief Executive Officer and a Director of the Fund as of March 31, 2021 and from the Adviser effective June 30, 2021.
-Mr. Onur Erzan, Senior Vice President and Head of the Global Client Group of the Adviser, has been elected President, Chief Executive Officer and a Director of the Fund, effective April 1, 2021. - ## Member of the Audit Committee, the Governance and Nominating Committee and the Independent Directors Committee.
+- The address for each of the Fund's disinterested Directors is c/o AllianceBernstein L.P., Attention: Legal & Compliance Department-Mutual Fund Legal, 1345 Avenue of the Americas, New York, NY 10105. - There is no stated term of office for the Fund's Directors. - The information above includes each Director's principal occupation during the last five years and other information relating to the experience, attributes and skills relevant to each Director's qualifications to serve as a Director, which led to the conclusion that each Director should serve as a Director for the Fund. - # Mr. Erzan is an "interested person" of the Fund, as defined in the 1940 Act, due to his position as a Senior Vice President of the Adviser. - ## Member of the Audit Committee, the Governance and Nominating Committee and the Independent Directors Committee.

-Officer Information
+Officers Information